-From keto to intermittent fasting to the GOLO diet, you'd think there couldn't possibly be room for yet another diet, but alas, it appears there is.
-The Nutritarian Diet is ranked third among the best commercial diet plans for 2020, according to U.S. News & World Report, sitting alongside the likes of WW (Weight Watchers) and Jenny Craig.
+Turns out, there may be a reason for the hype: This program is ranked fifth among the best commercial diet plans for 2022, according to U.S. News & World Report, sitting alongside the likes of WW (Weight Watchers) and Jenny Craig.

 What Is the Nutritarian Diet?

-The diet was created by Joel Fuhrman, MD, a family doctor who has published a number of books on diet and health over the past 17 years.
+The eating plan was created by Joel Fuhrman, MD, a family doctor who has published a number of books on diet and health.
 And according to U.S. News' reporting, the diet itself is based on four core principles:

-- Nutrition density: Paying attention to the concentration of nutrients per calorie of food
+- Nutrient density: Paying attention to the concentration of nutrients per calorie of food

-- Nutrition adequacy: Getting all of the nutrients your body requires
+- Nutrient adequacy: Getting all of the nutrients your body requires

 - Toxin avoidance: Limiting chemicals, toxins and other harmful substances that can be found in certain foods

-- Hormonal balance: Opting for low-glycemic-index foods and limiting animal proteins to promote favorable hormone levels
+- Hormonal favorability: Opting for low-glycemic-index foods and limiting animal proteins to promote favorable hormone levels

 What You Can (and Can’t) Eat on the Nutritarian Diet

-- Step One: Eat your G-BOMBS (Greens, Beans, Onions, Mushrooms, Berries and Seeds)
+- Eat your G-BOMBS (Greens, Beans, Onions, Mushrooms, Berries and Seeds).

-- Step Four: Replace one meal a day with a salad
+- Replace one meal a day with a salad.

 - Vegetables: These make up the base of the food pyramid.
-Half should be cooked and half should be raw and in total, vegetables should make up 30 to 60 percent of your total calories for the day
+Half should be cooked and half should be raw.
+In total, vegetables should make up 30 to 60 percent of your total calories for the day.

-- Fresh fruits: Should make up 10 to 40 percent of your total calories each day
+- Fresh fruits: Fruit should make up 10 to 40 percent of your total calories each day.

-- Beans/legumes: Should make up 10 to 40 percent of your total calories each day
+- Beans and legumes: Legumes should make up 10 to 40 percent of your total calories each day.

-- Seeds, nuts, avocados: These "healthy fat" foods should make up 10 to 40 percent or less of your total calories for the day
+- Seeds, nuts, avocados: These foods with beneficial fat should make up 10 to 40 percent or less of your total calories for the day.

-- Whole grains and potatoes: These should account for 20 percent or less of total daily calories
+- Whole grains and potatoes: These foods should account for 20 percent or less of your total daily calories.

-If there are calories remaining in your day, the diet states you can eat (if desired), "minimally processed foods such as tortillas, coarsely-ground or sprouted whole-grain breads or cereals, tofu, tempeh and a limited amount of animal products, preferably not more than 5 percent of total caloric intake."
+If there are calories remaining in your day, the website states you can eat the following minimally processed foods (if desired), though they shouldn't account for more than 5 percent of your total daily caloric intake: